vikasnkumar/d2l-pdl/chapter_preliminaries/ndarray.md

 ## Indexing and Slicing

-As with  Python lists,
+As with  Perl/Python lists,
 we can access tensor elements
 by indexing (starting with 0).
-To access an element based on its position relative to the end of the list, we can use negative indexing.
+To access an element based on its position relative to the end of the list, we can use negative indexing using `PDL::NiceSlice`.
 Finally, we can access whole ranges of indices via slicing (e.g., `X[start:stop]`), where the returned value includes